hashtune/Hashtune-Marketplace-Chain/README.md

 In another terminal window:

-`npm dev:start` to run the script that calls the functions (scripts/sample-script-songOrAlbum.ts)
+`npm run dev:start` to run the script that calls the functions (scripts/sample-script-songOrAlbum.ts)